Coming up today in the EWC

-It’s another busy day in the FIM Endurance World Championship with Second Qualifying for the 24 Heures Motos the highlight at Le Mans.
+It’s raceday in the FIM Endurance World Championship with the start of the 45th 24 Heures Motos set for 15h00 local time.

+But there’s plenty of track activity before then and here’s a refresher:

 Ad